 Expect a long queue in the immigration with up to 1 hour of waiting time, so you might be able to get to the front row by getting to the queue as quickly as possible.
 Restaurants and shops are mostly located in the departure area.

 If you are about to fly from Bali, it is easy to reach the airport by car, motorbike, or taxi – including the online transport service.
 Otherwise, you can arrange the airport transfer service with your accommodation.
 If you rent the motorbike, the rental company might also be able to drop off or pick up the motorbike at the airport.

-However, if you bring a motorbike, the parking area is a bit far from the terminals, and you should walk through the uncovered path.
-Meanwhile, car parking is a lot more accessible and convenient to drop or load the baggage.
+However, if you bring a motorbike, the parking area is far from the terminals, and you should walk through the uncovered path.
+Meanwhile, car parking is much more accessible and convenient for dropping or loading baggage.